MertEmirKaya/MertEmirKaya/README.md

 Hey there!
-I'm Mert Emir Kaya, a Computer Engineering (Computer Science) student currently navigating my way through the third year at Karadeniz Technical University in Turkey. 🚀 My passion lies in web development and DevOps with a strong focus on Python and Node.js.
+I'm Mert Emir Kaya, a Computer Engineering (Computer Science) student currently navigating my way through the last year at Karadeniz Technical University in Turkey. 🚀 My passion lies in web development and DevOps.